LukasBuchmann/alpine-swift-dashboard/README.md

 ### 2) Run the application

 After the environment is ready, start the Shiny app by running `app.R`.
-You might have to wrangle with some dependency issues here and there.
-We are really sorry for the inconvenience.
-To our current knowledge, shipping dependencies is a bit of a hassle in R.